jzu/bac/README.md

 All services are (supposed to be) supported, except

 - the C-chain (not fully tested, some methods do work)
-- methods with arrays in arguments
+- objects and arrays are not implemented yet, coming Real Soon Now™
-- potential bugs, maybe in object and password handling
+- there's always one more bug (Lubarsky's Law of Cybernetic Entomology)

 … for now.
 Currently trying to overcome these issues.
+A real parser would be fine… in another language.

 Avalanche Postman Collection is a secondary source for signatures but there's nowhere in the avalanchego repo where you can find prototypes for these